 Some companies chase content reach like it's a competition.
 But executive attention is finite and highly protected.

 When your content reaches decision makers, deal velocity increases — executives can approve budgets without committee delays.
 Contract values expand — C-suite involvement leads to long-term investments.
-And competitive positioning improves — direct executive relationships create switching costs.
+And competitive positioning improves — direct executive relationships create switching costs that no competitor's "limited-time offer" can overcome.

 Building Your Executive Pipeline